Canaan Partners just closed on $800 million — its biggest fund (by a lot)

 That’s big leap from the $675 million fund it closed in 2014, as well as the $600 million it raised for its eighth fund in 2012.
 In fact, Canaan was quick to note, this new fund is its biggest ever.

-No doubt, limited partners that are betting on the firm — including longtime Canaan investor HarbourVest Partners — are pleased with the firm’s results, which include the sale of gaming company Kabam last December to South Korea’s Netmarble Games for a reported $700 million to $800 million.
-The firm was also an early investor in LendingClub, which went public in 2014.
-(Unfortunately for investors, LendingClub famously ran into trouble six months later, and its valuation hasn’t recovered.
+No doubt, limited partners that are betting on the firm — including longtime Canaan investor HarbourVest Partners — are pleased with its results, which include the sale of gaming company Kabam last December to South Korea’s Netmarble Games for a reported $700 million to $800 million.

+Canaan was also an early backer of LendingClub, which went public in 2014.
+(Unfortunately for investors, LendingClub famously ran into trouble six months later, and it has yet to fully recover.
 Though it was valued at $9 billion at the time of its IPO, its market cap is currently $2 billion.)

 Limited partners and the venture firms they back are also taking another trend into account when negotiating fundraising in 2017: the fact that it seemingly takes longer than ever for venture-backed companies to exit, and that they are accruing much of their value as privately held companies in the interim.